Madhavakrishnan07/portfolio-simple-website/README.md

 ## How to View

-You can access my portfolio website by visiting [link] Feel free to explore to content and get in touch!
+You can access my portfolio website by visiting [link: https://madhavakrishnan07.github.io/portfolio-simple-website/] Feel free to explore to content and get in touch!

 Thank you for visiting my portfolio website